TheonlyLB/CZ1115-Project/README.md

 There is no ordinality in the values of variables such as ‘Mother/Father’s qualifications’ and ‘Mother/Father’s occupation’.

-The data set also contains data points where the ‘Mother’s occupation’ and ‘Father’s occupation' are unknown.
+The data set also contains data points where the ‘Mother/Father’s occupation’ and ‘Mother/Father’s qualification' are unknown.

 ### Preprocessing
-After identifying the incomplete data points from the EDA, we replace the unknown qualification levels with the median qualification level correspondingly.
+After identifying the incomplete data points from the EDA, we replace the unknown qualification levels and occupations with their respective median qualification levels / occupations correspondingly.

 ## Feature Engineering with FeatureTools